 E-mail: karlos [at] uchicago [dot] edu

-I'm an associate professor at the Department of
+I'm a professor at the Department of

 at the University of Chicago.